Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 Related: How To Order Low Carb at Subway

 We get it.
 Sometimes fast food happens.
 Just try not to make a habit out of it.
-Remember that while there are some good low-carb options at Wendy’s, these foods do not meet strict ketogenic regulations.
-Their meats might contain added preservatives and sugars or may be cooked in vegetable oil.
+Remember that while there are some good low-carb options at Wendy’s, these foods do not meet strict ketogenic requirements.

 Sure, you can get a bunless and sauceless burger for a low-carb snack, but it’s always best to prepare your meals at home as often as you can using this food list and save the fast-food restaurants for emergencies only.